SDibyani/Wanderlust/README.md

 ##  Overview

-**Wanderlust** is a dynamic property listing web application built with the MERN stack (MongoDB, Express, React, Node.js).
+**Wanderlust** is a dynamic property listing web application built with the MERN stack (MongoDB, Express, Node.js).
 The app allows users to browse, search, and view property listings with a clean, engaging front-end interface.

 ---